New Greek bonds to price in high risk of default

-Greece is trying to convince banks, insurers and other investors to take massive losses on their Greek bonds through a debt swap next week, in a bid to slice 100 billion euros (83.5 billion pounds) off its 350 billion debt burden.
+Greece is trying to convince banks, insurers and other investors to take massive losses on their Greek bonds through a debt swap next week, in a bid to slice 100 billion euros off its 350 billion debt burden.

 Even after the debt swap, Greece's economic outlook will be worse than that of Portugal, the country seen by many as the next most likely to follow Greece in restructuring.